EDUCBA Logo

 1 broker.id In the Kafka partition, we need to define the broker id by the non-negative integer id.
 The broker’s name will include the combination of the hostname as well as the port name.
 We have used single or multiple brokers as per the requirement.

 2 log.dirs /tmp/kafka-logs It will be a single or multiple Kafka data store location.
-While creating the new partition it will be placed in the directory.
+While creating the new partition, it will be placed in the directory.

 3 port 6667 On the 6667 port no, the server will accept the client connections.

-4 zookeeper.connect null We need to specify the zookeeper connection in the form the hostname and the port i.e. 2181.
-We need to define the multiple zookeeper hostname and port in the same partition command.
+4 zookeeper.connect null We need to specify the zookeeper connection in the form of the hostname and the port i.e. 2181.
+We need to define the multiple zookeeper hostname and ports in the same partition command.
 Zookeeper is very important while communicating with the Kafka environment.
 It is the primary thing to communicate with the Kafka environment.

-5 message.max.bytes 1000000 With the help of Kafka partition command, we can also define the maximum size of a message.
+5 message.max.bytes 1000000 With the help of the Kafka partition command, we can also define the maximum size of a message.
 The same count of messages that the server will receive.
-It is very important that the same property be in sync with the maximum fetch value with the consumer front.
+It is very important that the same property is in sync with the maximum fetch value with the consumer front.

-8 background.threads 4 It will help to manage the various background processes like the file deletion.
+8 background.threads 4 It will help to manage the various background processes like file deletion.
 Generally, we are not changing the same value.

 9 queued.max.requests 500 With the help of this property, we can define the number of requests that can be queued up.
 It will help for the I/O threads.

 10 host.name null It will help to define the property as the hostname of the Kafka broker.
-If we have set the same property then it will only bind with the same address.
-If the same value will not set then it will bind with all the present interfaces and will publish on the zookeeper.
+If we have set the same property, then it will only bind with the same address.
+If the same value will not set, then it will bind with all the present interfaces and will publish on the zookeeper.

 11 advertised.host.name null It will help to connect with the multiple Kafka components like the consumers, producers, brokers, etc. As per the configuration, we can define the value like hostname or the ip address.
 In some cases, we can find it like 0.0.0.0 with the port number.